 Spain · 90/180 guide

-How many days can a Brit spend in Spain?
+How long can Brits stay in Spain?

 The rule in Spain, in one paragraph